renpy/id/README.rst

 Changelog
 ---------

+3.0
+    This release supports screen language statements that do not not have an associated image.
+It also determines if a scene, show, or hide statement is not editable, and makes the button insensitive if that is the case.

 2.0
     This release required Ren'Py 6.99.12.3 to run.
 It adds support for the behind clause, adds the director.show_tags set, and adds some